 Hi Manuel,

 I’m so glad you and your friends enjoyed the ceviche.
-We actually created the recipe for our tequila tasting party menu.
+We actually created the recipe for a tequila tasting party we hosted.
 It really does go well.
 Thanks for taking the time to come back and let us know!

 This sounds lovely.
 I love the tequila with it!